Trump campaign planned for WikiLeaks dump, tried to acquire Clinton emails, Mueller report finds

 Gates also claimed then-candidate Trump told him that “more releases of damaging information would be coming,” but the timeframe for that conversation was redacted in the report.

-Michael Cohen, Trump’s former personal lawyer, also told Mueller’s team that he spoke with Trump about WikiLeaks, though the content of that conversation was also redacted.
+Michael Cohen, Trump’s former personal lawyer, also told Mueller’s team that he had spoken with Trump about WikiLeaks, though the content of that conversation was also redacted.

 In a written response to Mueller’s questions, the president distanced himself from WikiLeaks, writing that he "did not recall being aware" of any communication between WikiLeaks and anyone working on his campaign, though he “was aware that WikiLeaks was the subject of media reporting and campaign-related discussion at the time.”